tsonak23/AI_Platforms_Purchase_Guide_App/02-Discovery.md

 ## Out of Scope:
 * No direct link or integration to purchase subscriptions from any platforms.
-* Development of mobile app
+* Development of mobile app.